 The PSCJ Committee meets at 7:00 pm on the 2nd & 4th Wednesdays of each month.

 The LGBTQ+ F.I.E.R.C.E.
 Empowerment Committee seeks to serve as a beacon of light for Lebanon County's LGBTQ+ community by insisting on equal civil rights and civil liberties for everyone.
 The Committee promotes the passage and enforcement of anti-discrimination laws at local, state, and national levels, in every sphere of life, from employment and education to housing and health care.
 It also supports cultural and community events that advocate and foster these ideals.
 We seek to expand the sphere of civil rights for all people, especially people of color, who are discriminated against or marginalized because of their gender, sexuality, or other identities.
 We are Forever Inclusive Edgy Ready Cunning & Electrified!
-The Committee meets at 7:00 pm on the first and second Mondays of each month.
+The Committee meets at 7:00 pm on the first Monday of each month.

 Voting rights form the cornerstone of our democratic republic.
 Those same voting rights are currently under assault by state legislatures across the country, including right here in Pennsylvania.
 The work of the Voting Rights & Political Engagement Committee focuses on voter registration, voter education, and advocacy for laws & policies that make it easier for citizens in Lebanon County to cast their ballots.
 The Committee also works to spotlight and oppose laws & policies intended to suppress the vote and disenfranchise voters, especially in communities of color.
 The VRPE Committee meets at 7:00 pm on the 2nd & 4th Tuesdays of each month.